No Track left behind: Graph-based Vertexing for long-lived Particle Reconstruction: Graph-based Vertex Finding

 Before attempting multi-track vertex fits with the tracks contained in the extracted components, we test each of the components for multi-modality with a simple heuristic as follows.
 In a maximally connected component of $N$ tracks, we should have $N_\mathrm{3\,max} = {N\choose 3} = \frac{N(N-1)(N-2)}{6}$ triplets that have an acceptable fit.
 If the component has more than one centroid and is actually composed of two strongly connected sub-components, this number should be significantly lower.
 We define the triplet score as

 If now an extracted component has e.g. $\rho_3\leq 0.8$ (or some other threshold), we attempt to split the component, by first raising the minimum required support score by 1 and then again extract the connected components of this sub-graph via DFS.
 As a safety measure against over-fragmentation, we test the union of the connected components of the sub-graph again with the proposed triplet-score and if the union has $\rho_3 \geq 0.8$, we re-connect them.
 Tracks not contained in either component are detached, as are all ``singletons''.
-With the steps outlined in the above, track assignments to vertex candidates are unambiguous from the start so that we can fit each resulting cluster independently with the vertex fitter proposed in Section~\ref{sec:vertex_fitting}.
-Although the vertex fitter is in principle initialisation-free, we can speed up its convergence by initialising it with a precision-weighted average of all triplet fit positions so that it usually converges in $2-3$ iterations.
+With the steps outlined in the above, track assignments to vertex candidates are unambiguous from the start so that we can fit each resulting cluster independently with the vertex fitter described in Section~\ref{sec:vertex_fitting}.
+Initialising the the track phases at the tracks' points of closed approach to the precision-weighted average of all triplet fit positions leads to a very fast convergence in usually $2-3$ iterations.
 Multitrack vertices that have a final $\chi^2_\mathrm{MT}/\mathrm{ndf}\leq 9$ are retained as LLP candidates and further processed with kinematic reconstruction as outlined in Section~\ref{sec:LLP}.